 So how can we begin to make these changes?

 Well the first thing we need to address is our hydration.
-As we’ve seen, the stress response causes us to lose water and as a result of this it’s really important that we replace that water in the right way daily (see my blog about water).
+The stress response causes us to lose water and as a result of this it’s really important that we replace that water in the right way daily (see my blog about water).

 The other thing we can do is start to cut out those things that we ingest that cause us to lose more water, such as stimulants like sugar, caffeine and cigarettes.
 Alcohol and stimulants are often the first thing we reach for when we feel bad.
 However, we need to give our body the right ingredients to make our own feel good hormones, which we do through food and supplementation.